-Bldg 1200, Room 1232, (707) 256-7300 www.napavalley.edu/va
+Bldg.
+1200, Room 1232, (707) 256-7300

-The Veterans Resource Center was developed to provide student veterans with the resources they need to achieve success in their educational goals.
+www.napavalley.edu/studentaffairs/FinancialAid/VeteransResourcesThe Veterans Resource Center was developed to provide student veterans with the resources they need to achieve success in their educational goals.
 Veterans may use the computer lab, study, meet other student veterans, attend workshops, or meet with Veterans support staff for information or services.